kenthua/partner-tools/ansible/README.md

 # Ansible Playbooks

+## prereqs
+ansible

 ## verify.yml
-This will verify that java, javac and maven are installed and of the necessary version.
+This will verify that java, javac, and maven are installed and of the necessary version.

-`ansible-playbook -i "localhost," verify.yml`
+`ansible-playbook -i "localhost," verify_prereq.yml`